niuers/python/functions.md

     * First-class functions are heavily used in Standard Template Library.
       * `std::accumulate` is a higher order function and can accept first-class functions

+## Functional Programming in Python
+* Python is, by design, not a functional language—whatever that means.
+Python just borrows a few good ideas from functional languages.

 # Functions in Python

 ## Functions Treated Like an Object